artturipa/myblog/tdd_series_widget_1/post.md

 ## Let's start with the layout

-Straight from the start I was not able to follow TDD's first rule as I started to build the layout without doing any tests.
+Straight from the start I was not able to follow TDD's first rule to start with tests.
+Instead I went straight to building the html layout.
 Well, no biggie.

-Before finalizing the layout I got focused and started to do the UI tests.
-As I had already plenty of experience with ATF, I knew that finding right elements in the UI can be a pain in the a**.
-So I went to the widget and did some improvements in order to avoid the **fragile test problem**.
+Before finalizing the layout, I got focused and went for the UI tests.
+Having plenty of experience with ATF, I knew that finding right elements in the UI can be a pain in the a**.
+So I went back to the widget, and did some improvements in order to make the test more robust.

-The widget contains dynamically fetched info in a table-like form, so being able to distinguish individual elements is not trivial.
-Luckily after 1 min of googling I found the correct syntax to use in ng-repeat:
+The widget contains dynamically fetched content in a table-like form, and I want to be able to distinguish individual elements in the table.
+Luckily after 1 min of googling I found the correct syntax to use in angular's ng-repeat:
 >`<div class="cellContent" sn-atf-id="columnName.{{$index + 1}}">{{cellContent}}</div>`

-So now I should be able test the UI by identifying specific element with the help from sn-atf-id -attribute.
+Now I should be able to build the UI tests by identifying specific element with **sn-atf-id** -attribute.

 ## Let's build the test

 Or not...
 I was not able to get the "Open Portal Page" test step to function due to unkown error.
 It seems to pass 20% of the time, and the problem persists with different portal pages.
-However, with standard portal the test step works.
+However, with standard portal the test step works just as expected.

-So before I can continue I need do debugging and fix the issue in the portal, well it's all good karma =).
+So before I can continue I need do some debugging to locate and fix the issue in the portal, well it's all good karma =).

 Can't care to do that at this time.
 Time to play Noita and continue next time.